 Samsung, one of the most well-known brands in technology today, was founded in 1938 by Lee Byung-Chul.
 The Samsung Marketing Strategy is one of the best business strategies in the world.
-When put under the microscope of Samsung SWOT Analysis or Samsung PESTLE Analysis, it is one of the most efficient business infrastructures.
+When put under the microscope of Samsung SWOT Analysis or PESTLE Analysis, it is one of the most efficient business infrastructures.

 The company manufactures a wide range of consumer and industrial electronics like mobile devices, computers, electrical appliances, digital media devices, semiconductors, memory chips, integrated systems, etc.